jasonlaska/spherecluster/README.md

 #Implements:

-Spherical K-Means
+- Spherical K-Means

-Mixture of von Mises-Fisher
+- Mixture of von Mises-Fisher
-- hard-moMVF
+* hard-moVMF
-- soft-moMVF
+* soft-moVMF

 from
 Clustering on the Unit Hypersphere using von Mises-Fisher Distributions